 - Laidley Library & Customer Service at 9 Spicer Street, LAIDLEY QLD 4341

-If you require any further clarification, please contact Council on 1300 005 872 for assistance or request for a pre-lodgement meeting with Planning & Development Unit.
+If you require any further clarification, please contact Council on 1300 005 872 for assistance or to request a pre-lodgement meeting with the Planning & Development Unit.

 Under Section 53 of the Planning Act 2016 an applicant must give notice of a development application if any part of the application requires impact assessment or the application includes a variation request.
 Part 4 of the DA Rules outlines the requirements of giving public notice.
 Refer to Fact Sheet: Public notification signage under the Planning Act 2016.

 A submission can be made on an application currently undergoing public notification.
 This submission needs to be submitted to Council by the date stipulated on the public notification.